scipy-conference/scipy_proceedings/papers/PiYueh_Chuang/main.rst

    L_2 = \sqrt{\int\limits_{\Omega} error(x, y)^2 \mathrm{d}\Omega} \approx \sqrt{\sum\limits_{i}\sum\limits_{j} error_{i, j}^2 \Delta \Omega_{i,j}}

-where :math:`i` and :math:`j` here are the indices of a cell center in the Cartesian mesh. :math:`\Delta\Omega_{i,j}` is the corresponding cell area and is :math:`4\pi^2/512^2` in this case.
+where :math:`i` and :math:`j` here are the indices of a cell center in the Cartesian mesh. :math:`\Delta\Omega_{i,j}` is the corresponding cell area, :math:`4\pi^2/512^2` in this case.

-A comparison of accuracy and performance was made against the results from PetIBM.
+We compared accuracy and performance against results using PetIBM.
-All PetIBM simulations in this section were done with 1 K40 GPU and 6 CPU cores (Intel i7-5930K).
+All PetIBM simulations in this section were done with 1 K40 GPU and 6 CPU cores (Intel i7-5930K)j on our old lab workstation.
 We carried out 7 PetIBM simulations with different spatial resolutions: :math:`2^k\times 2^k` for :math:`k=4, 5, \dots, 10`.
 The time step size for each spatial resolution was :math:`\Delta t=0.1/2^{k-4}`.